Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Observations and data reduction

-Our first target, 1RXS J015658.6-530208, was observed using the Ultraviolet/Optical Telescope \citep[UVOT;][170--600 nm]{Rom05} onboard the {\em Neil Gehrels Swift Observatory} \citep{Geh04} on November 30 2019.
+Our first target, 1RXS J015658.6-530208, was observed using the Ultraviolet/Optical Telescope \citep[UVOT;][170--600 nm]{Rom05} on board the {\em Neil Gehrels Swift Observatory} \citep{Geh04} on November 30, 2019.
 The UVOT instrument observed in the optical ($u$, $b$, and $v$) photometric bands \citep{Poo08,Bre10} with exposures of 305 s, 300 s, and 305 s for the $u$, $b$, and $v$ filter, respectively.
 We analysed the data using the \texttt{uvotsource} task included in the \texttt{HEAsoft} package (v6.22).
-Source counts were extracted from a circular region of five-arcsec radius centred on the source, while background counts were derived from a circular region of twenty-arcsec radius in a nearby source-free region.
+Source counts were extracted from a circular region of 5 arcsec radius centred on the source, while background counts were derived from a circular region of 20 arcsec radius in a nearby source-free region.
 The results are presented in Table \ref{tabUVOT}.

 The second target, 1RXS J020922.2-522920, was observed using the REM Optical Slitless Spectrograph (ROSS2) at the REM telescope \citep{Zer01, Cov04}, a robotic telescope located at the ESO Cerro La Silla observatory (Chile).
-With the ROSS2 instrument we obtained two 240 s integration images of the target in $g$, $r$ and $i$ filters on five separate dates between the end of December 2019 and the beginning of January 2020.
+With the ROSS2 instrument we obtained two 240 s integration images of the target in $g$, $r$, and $i$ filters on five separate dates between the end of December 2019 and the beginning of January 2020.
 All raw optical frames obtained were reduced following standard procedures.
-Instrumental magnitudes were obtained via aperture photometry and absolute calibration was performed by means of secondary standard stars in the field reported by the AAVSO Photometric All-Sky Survey (APASS) catalog\footnote{\url{https://www.aavso.org/apass}}.
+Instrumental magnitudes were obtained via aperture photometry and absolute calibration was performed by means of secondary standard stars in the field reported by the American Association of Variable Star Observers Photometric All-Sky Survey (APASS) catalogue\footnote{\url{https://www.aavso.org/apass}}.
 The results are shown in Table \ref{tabREM2}.